Moonray is the newest edition to our fleet.

 A 5 hour trip costs £350 without kit, or £400 including Mask, Snorkel, Fins and a Wetsuit.

 An 8 hour trip is £550 including any required kit.

 If we see any interesting wildlife on the way, we will stop to watch if requested.

-Mylor Yacht Harbour is situated just outside Falmouth, within the Carrick Roads (the Fal river estuary).
-It has many facilities that makes it a great place for a base for a dive boat.
+Mylor Yacht Harbour is situated just outside Falmouth, TR11 5UF, within the Carrick Roads (the Fal river estuary).
+It has many facilities that makes it a great place to base for a dive boat.

-There are public toilets as well as the rather smart, harbour customer’s toilet and shower block.
-Outside the harbour toilet block, there is a warm water kit wash.
+There are public toilets next to Café Mylor.
+Outside the berth holders toilet/shower block, there is a warm water kit wash.

 Below is an aerial photo of Mylor Yacht Harbour (courtesy of the Channel Coastal Observatory), various features are coloured, see the legend below.